Toumari/Daily_news_flutter/README.md

-# Crypto Price Tracker
+# News Application

-A Flutter Crypto Price Tracker
+A Flutter Daily News Application

 ## Getting Started

-Download this app & run using the standard Flutter for web / mobile process.
+Download this app & run using the standard Flutter for web / mobile process, then add your own NYT API key to the dio client file.